Birth, Sato Bon

 Yet the deeper significance of our species emerges only when effort aligns with a cause greater than the self.
 This truth ranks among the oldest and most reliable secrets to a meaningful life: to dedicate oneself to a purpose that transcends personal gain.
 When we do, our significance stretches beyond individual limits and endures long after we are gone.

 To strip labor of these higher dimensions risks eroding the very foundations of personal identity and society.
 At its best, work is never drudgery; it becomes a bridge linking a loved and well-lived life to the enduring stream of human achievement.
+When we labor on behalf of what outlasts us (family, community, art, knowledge, or the patient advancement of civilization), we participate in the ongoing creation of reality and the cosmos.

 A craftsman at work — the dignity of purposeful human labor